 FACILITIES

-The marine center’s meeting facilities and dormitories are available for education, research, and hosting meetings and workshops.
-For more information, contact our Associate Director of Education and Outreach, contact our Associate Director of Science, or read about our Marine Synthesis Center initiatives and funding opportunities.
+LUMCON facilities and program assets are available for education, research, and hosting meetings and workshops.
+For more information, contact our Associate Director of Education and Outreach, contact our reservations team, or read about our Marine Synthesis Center initiatives and funding opportunities.

 W. J. DEFELICE MARINE CENTER